Rudyar/42cursus_minishell/README.md

 # minishell for 42cursus.

 This project is about creating a simple shell, our own little bash.
 The goal is to learn about processes and files descriptors.
-We had to work as duo with @Rudyar to realise this project.
+We had to work as a duo with @Rudyar to realise this project.

 Minishell almost works the same as bash.
 It does not behaves exactly like bash does in some cases.